-Back at JFK again recently, I returned to Due Amici, hungry for a midday meal.
-Now that I knew the drill for ordering off the iPad at the table, and had thought through the pitfalls (see The Pitfalls of Screened Service), I felt confident that I could have a relatively calm and pleasant lunch.
+Back at JFK again recently, I returned to Due Amici, hungry for lunch.
+Now that I knew the drill for ordering off the iPad at the table, and had thought through the pitfalls, I felt confident that I could have a relatively calm and pleasant meal.

-As happened the last time at Due Amici, I puzzled over the 18 percent default tip.
-Not only do I usually give more, but tipping in advance feels like there’s no recourse if services are, in fact, not rendered, particularly when the access to the server is primarily through the iPad terminal.
+As happened the last time I ate at Due Amici, I puzzled over the default 18 percent tip.
+Not only do I usually give more, but tipping in advance feels like there’s no recourse if services are, in fact, not rendered.

-So I tipped the 20 percent I would under standard service conditions.
-I hoped that the incremental gratuity, although only a token amount in real terms, might act as a kind of symbolic sweetener, encouraging the server to be a little more attentive to me.
+But I tipped the 20 percent I would under standard service conditions. hoping that the incremental gratuity, although only a token amount in real terms, might act as a kind of symbolic sweetener, encouraging the server to be a little more attentive to me.
 But that was not to be.

 Finally I caught the server’s eye.
-She seemed put-out that I had completed my order without her and never looked my way again.
+She seemed annoyed that I had completed my order without her and never looked my way again.

 The Missing Ingredient

 It’s true that the screened service model lets the customer minimize the unnecessary intrusion of servers.
-It also provides the theoretical guarantee (although it didn’t work this time) that once an order is placed and paid for, the food will arrive promptly.
+And it provides a theoretical guarantee (although it didn’t work this time) that once an order is placed and paid for, the food will arrive promptly.

 But a big investment in process may not protect a business from the grave mistake of glossing over the importance of the customer experience — how the customer feels — and the element of human connection.
-If the crucial element of attention is missing, and the service delivery isn’t absolutely perfect, the customer is left with the physical comfort of a real table, real silverware and no plastic wrapping and the simultaneous lack of a satisfying service interaction.
+If the crucial element of attention is missing, and the service delivery isn’t absolutely perfect, the customer is left with the physical comfort of a real table and real silverware and the simultaneous lack of a satisfying service interaction.